 “Do not forget to show hospitality to strangers, for by so doing some people have shown hospitality to angels without knowing it.”
 (Hebrews 13:2, NIV)

-A few years ago, during the funeral service for a dear friend and early mentor of mine, her former pastor commented on how my friend and her husband were models of hospitality.
+During the funeral service for a dear friend and early mentor of mine, her former pastor commented on how my friend and her husband were models of hospitality.

 The writer of the book of Hebrews reminds us to invite strangers to inhabit our space.
 Our spaces are usually cultivated, comfortable, and secure.
 Yet, the stranger often enjoys none of those benefits because he is often far, far from his own home.